via-edge-ai/meta-rity/docs/getting-started/connect-board-shell.rst

 .. note::

-	In general the baudrate for MediaTek boards is `921600`, but it can sometimes differ, please refer to the BSP documentation to check the baudrate for a particular board.
+	In general the baudrate for MediaTek boards is `921600`, but it can sometimes differ, please refer to the
+	:doc:`BSP documentation <bsp:boards/index>` to check the baudrate for a particular board.

 .. note::